Possible Bidding War Emerges for Tribune Media

-A potential bidding war is emerging for Tribune Media Co., one of the nation's largest owners of local television stations.
+A potential bidding war is emerging for Tribune Media, one of the nation's largest owners of local television stations.

 Continue Reading Below

-Sinclair Broadcast Group Inc., 21st Century Fox Inc. in partnership with private-equity firm Blackstone Group LP, and Nexstar Media Group Inc. are all circling Tribune, according to people familiar with the matter.
+Sinclair Broadcast Group, 21st Century Fox in partnership with private-equity firm Blackstone Group, and Nexstar Media Group are all circling Tribune, according to people familiar with the matter.
 The deadline for final bids is Thursday, these people said.

 With 42 television stations in some of the nation's biggest markets including New York, Los Angeles and Chicago, Tribune is very appealing.
 The Federal Communications Commission in early April made a change to its TV ownership rules that would make an acquisition of Tribune by another big broadcaster easier.